When I was your age they would say we can become cops or criminals.

 - The Chicago South Club of Watch_Dogs, who rule Chicago's criminal network in the game's alternate history.
 The Club is descendant from the Real Life Prohibition-era North Side Gang, and was formed when George "Bugs" Moran, following the St. Valentine's Day Massacre, united Chicago's remaining Irish gangs into a single cohesive organization to match the threat presented by Al Capone and the Chicago Outfit, whom they eventually defeated and absorbed.

 - Ultra Fast Pony turns Applejack and her extended family into mobsters with Irish accents.
 Apple farming is just a front for some other business ("The none of your damn business kinda business!") and they control all the trees in Ponyville.
 They also get into a war with a cow mob.

 - In the second season of Archer, Irish mobsters were behind a scam that replaced actual cancer medication with placebos.
 The titular Axe Crazy spy proceeds to go on a "rampage!" to make them pay.

-- Whitey Bulger is the most famous Irish gangster.
-He operated drug dealing and gun smuggling rackets out of Boston, and also spent 19 years as a government informant against rival Italian gangs before going into hiding for 16 years as one of America's 10 Most Wanted felons.
+- "Whitey" Bulger is the most famous Irish gangster.
+He operated drug dealing and gun smuggling rackets out of Boston, and also spent 19 years as a U.S. government informant against rival Italian gangs before going into hiding for 16 years as one of America's 10 Most Wanted felons.
 They only caught up with him in 2011 and convicted him in August of 2013 for racketeering and 11 murders.
 (For an account of what life was like in Boston in the neighborhoods he dominated, see All Souls.)

 - The Westies are a New York City-based Irish-American gang.
 Though they never exceeded more than twenty or so members, it is believed they are responsible for up to 60-100 murders between the 60's and 80's, largely as a murder-for-hire group for Italian Mobsters such as the Gambinos.